NORACL: Neurogenesis for Oracle-free Resource-Adaptive Continual Learning: Appendix

 The joint \gls{ed}~$\wedge$~$F_{\mathrm{sat}}$ trigger is designed so that each signal compensates for the other's failure mode.
 The \gls{ed} signal detects representational saturation (all neurons producing linearly independent features), but it can fire spuriously due to transient batch effects or optimization dynamics unrelated to genuine capacity needs.
 The $F_{\mathrm{sat}}$ signal confirms that the layer's parameters are genuinely being relied upon by the current task, but on its own it cannot determine \emph{which} layer needs expansion. \Cref{tab:ablations} confirms that both signals are necessary and that neither alone is sufficient.

-\paragraph{ED only:} Removing the Fisher confirmation causes dramatic over-growth.
+\paragraph{ED only:} Removing the Fisher saturation signal causes dramatic over-growth.
 On Permuted MNIST, the network inflates to $356.8$k parameters, over $7\times$ the size of the full \gls{noracl} model ($49.2$k), for a marginal accuracy gain of $1.8\%$ ($81.2\%$ vs.\ $79.4\%$).
 On Rotated MNIST the over-growth is similarly severe ($114$k vs.\ $42.9$k) with \emph{lower} accuracy ($72.8\%$ vs.\ $74.9\%$), and on Binary Split MNIST the \gls{ed}-only network grows to $78.2$k with high variance ($\pm 20.6$k) and again underperforms the full model ($70.7\%$ vs.\ $73.9\%$).
-The pattern is clear, without Fisher confirmation the \gls{ed} signal fires on transient saturation events that do not reflect genuine capacity needs, producing networks that are wastefully large and, on benchmarks with shared task structure, actually \emph{less} accurate because the excess neurons dilute the gradient signal and complicate consolidation.
+The pattern is clear, without the Fisher saturation signal the \gls{ed} signal fires on transient saturation events that do not reflect genuine capacity needs, producing networks that are wastefully large and, on benchmarks with shared task structure, actually \emph{less} accurate because the excess neurons dilute the gradient signal and complicate consolidation.
+Note that using only \gls{ed} as the growth signal is equivalent to deploying NORTH* \citep{maile2022and} per task while simultaneously using \gls{ewc} regularization.
+Thus, this ablation case serves as a natural expansion-based baseline to compare \gls{noracl} to.

 \paragraph{$F_{\mathrm{sat}}$ only:} Removing the \gls{ed} signal produces the opposite failure mode: the network grows conservatively but insufficiently.
 On Permuted MNIST, the $F_{\mathrm{sat}}$-only model reaches only $74.2\%$ at $46.3$k parameters, compared to $79.4\%$ at $49.2$k for the full model, a $5.2\%$ accuracy deficit for a comparable parameter budget.
 The reason is that $F_{\mathrm{sat}}$ alone cannot determine \emph{which} layer is the bottleneck: Fisher importance accumulates in all layers simultaneously as tasks progress, so the signal fires indiscriminately rather than targeting the layer whose representational capacity is actually saturated.
 The result is growth that is poorly allocated across layers.
 On Rotated and Binary Split MNIST the pattern is consistent: $F_{\mathrm{sat}}$-only underperforms the full model by $3.5\%$ and $3.9\%$, respectively.